London homeowners now have a $40,000 path to solar through their property tax bill

 Installation by Solar X

-Our ESA-certified crew completes your solar installation — typically 1–2 days for a standard residential roof.
+Our ESA-certified crew completes your solar installation.
+Standard residential roofs are typically 1 to 2 days.
 We handle permits, ESA compliance, and London Hydro interconnection.
-For bundled projects (solar + insulation + heat pump), timelines will vary.
+Bundled projects (solar + insulation + heat pump) take longer.

 Post-Retrofit Audit, Inspection & Activation